Export a project from ALM/PC to SaaS

 These instructions apply to ALM/PC instances that are using either Oracle or MS SQL Server.
 It’s applicable to version 10 and later.
 Contact your TSC or CSM if you have an earlier version.

 Your project cannot be upgraded unless all entities are checked in.
 Migration to SaaS almost always involves an upgrade.
 See the section at the end for how to ensure all entities are checked in.
 If any checkouts are found during the upgrade process, un-checkout them in order to proceed.
-Otherwise, it will result in the loss of any changes made during the checking out.
+Otherwise, it results in the loss of any changes made during the checking out.

 Export a project